 It’s that TFSA time of year again!
-Get your checkbooks ready, because the new limit was just announced for 2020.
+Get your checkbooks ready, because the new limit was just announced.

-The government has decided to stay the course, and the TFSA contribution limit is $6000 again for 2020, the same as it was for 2019.
+The government has decided to stay the course, and the TFSA contribution limit is $6000 again for 2021.

 This is great because it provides every Canadian with ample room to start saving.
 You carry forward the unused TFSA room that you haven’t used in the previous years, so if you miss a year, don’t worry, it will be available for you still.

 Total Contribution Room Now